 It can be difficult or impossible to trend towards the Young Patch targets in any given year.
 For this reason, Young Patch is reported out every five years.
 As harvesting continues, it is anticipated that the distribution of patches in the appropriate size ranges will be achieved.
 As the table demonstrates, while current trends will take most patch size distributions toward targets, others will actually be further from achieving objectives due to previous harvesting practices and the effects of the current infestation of mountain pine beetle.
 Openings become largely determined by the distribution of pine.
 Forecast Qualitative Forecast: As forest harvesting continues, it is the expectation that cut blocks will be designed so that the distribution of patches in the appropriate sizes ranges will trend towards the target; however, it will take several decades for some of targets to be realized.
 Canfor is monitoring young patch on a 5-year basis and will develop strategies to trend towards the targets.
 Additional forecasting of this indicator will occur during the future indicator supply analysis, which is anticipated to be in five-year intervals.
 This indicator and the resulting targets are a legal requirement.
 In the most current analysis (delivered 2011) all analysis units in the FSJ District DFA are trending towards target with the exception of Moist Interior Mountain and Omineca Natural Disturbance Sub-units.
 By implementing the above strategy, it is forecast that the amount of young patch sizes across the DFA will be as per Appendix 6.
-Target As per the "Landscape Biodiversity Objectives for the PG TSA".
-Basis for Target Targets are derived directly from the Order Establishing Landscape Objectives for PG TSA (2004), and are based on the NDU research developed by DeLong (2002).
-Specific factors will limit how effective Canfor will be at trending toward patch size targets.
-These include historical harvesting patterns that have fragmented portions of the DFA and natural disturbance events such as wildfire and the mountain pine beetle epidemic.
-Specific attention will have to be made to change current trends for those NDU patch sizes that are trending away from targets due to mountain pine beetle infestations.
-The LLOWG has committed to providing rationale to MOE Land Use Stewardship, Ministry of Forests, Lands and Natural Resources Operations for those units and patch sizes that are not trending toward targets when patch size distribution information is updated.
-There are some measures that can be taken to achieve patch size distribution targets.
-Forest health will have to be closely monitored and addressed before it creates excessive patches (either alone or by linking existing cut blocks).
-This will be particularly challenging in areas of high mountain pine beetle infestation.
-Future practice will involve connecting small and medium patches to create larger patches in order to trend toward larger patch sizes.
 Periodic Measurement This indicator has a TSA specific target and will be monitored and reported through the Licensee Landscape Objective Working Group (LLOWG).
 Data sources used in the monitoring process include forest cover inventory, NDU maps, adjacent licensee planning and harvest history information, and database data.
 Forest cover inventory information with updates from Canfor based on harvesting activities will be reported according to the PG TSA Landscape Biodiversity Objectives Reporting Protocol to ensure forest management is moving toward patch size targets identified through the LOWG and this SFMP.
 This indicator will be reported every five years.
-Annual Measurement Variance As per the "Landscape Biodiversity Objectives for the PG TSA".